About Tibetan Iconography

 A synthesis and evolution of the best of the central and eastern Tibetan thanka painting styles.

-Kyabje Chatral Rinpoche, Lama Trakden, and Ven.
+As visual representations of Kyabje Chatral Rinpoche, Lama Trakden, and Men.
 Professor Nae-jung Rinpoche, amongst others, have recognized Pema Namdol Thaye as having established his own distinctive style as a thanka artist.
 Pema Namdol's thanka painting style was coined by his own artistic master, the Ven.
-Lama Tsarak Gonpo Tenzing Rinpoche, as "Chae-Thu" (pronounced chay-too) - meaning a synthesis and evolution of the best of the central and eastern Tibetan thanka painting styles.
+Lama Tsarak Gonpo Tenzing Rinpoche, as "Chae-Thu" (pronounce chay-too) - meaning a synthesis and evolution of the best of the central and eastern Tibetan thanka painting styles.

-To inquire about commissioning an original thanka painting please contact us.
+To inquire about commissioning an original artwork, please contact us.